Big Creek Falls Hike

 Hike Description

-Start northward on the Big Creek Falls Trail at the Big Creek Falls Trailhead.
+Start westward on the unsigned Big Creek Falls Trail from the former Big Creek Falls Trailhead.
 You'll quickly enter an area filled with large trees and even larger broken snags.
-Keep to the right at a couple of unmarked trail forks, pass through two chainsawed paths through the same monster tree and you'll soon reach Big Creek Falls.
-The viewpoint here is protected by an old cedar fence.
-At our last visit, the fence looked a little shabby, so be careful here, particularly if you have little ones with you.
-Big Creek Falls is a simple 125 foot plunge type waterfall and the viewpoint is about level with the falls.
-The water falls into an amphitheater with impassible cliffs all around.
-The creek downstream is impassible, as well, so the splash pool is reserved for birds.
+Keep to the right at a couple of unmarked trail forks, find your way over or around some downed trees, pass through two chainsawed paths through the same monster tree, and you'll soon reach the old viewpoint for Big Creek Falls.
+The old cedar fence here may not be too safe, so continue on the trail.
+Next, you'll come to the damaged viewing platform, where you'll get a partial view of Big Creek Falls.
+The waterfall is a simple 113-foot plunge type waterfall and the viewpoint is about level with the falls.
+The water falls into an amphitheater with impassable cliffs all around.

 Maps